England win series but Morgan fails once again

 Salt and Roy then adroitly pierced the in-field during the first powerplay, rather than taking the aerial route, in a clinical 139-run first-wicket stand.

-England suffered a few jitters when Morgan and Liam Livingstone (4) departed cheaply but Malan's cool head and Moeen Ali's fearlessness got the tourists home with 30 balls to spare.
+England suffered a few jitters when Morgan and Liam Livingstone (4) departed cheaply but Malan's cool head and Moeen's fearlessness got the tourists home with 30 balls to spare.

 The victory gave England another 10 points in the ICC Cricket World Cup Super League - used to determine qualification for next year's tournament in India.